Any Supreme Court ruling hurts nonprofit hospitals

 "Regardless of the court's ruling and the result of the November elections, policymakers will be faced with addressing the steep federal budget deficit, which almost certainly will include altering federal funding for Medicare and Medicaid," says the study.

-Moody's says that the total not-for-profit hospital bonds outstanding is $155 billion.

-All non-profit hospital bonds are considered expensive by analysts who predict some price correction.
+All non-proft hospital bonds are considered expensive by analysts who predict some price correction.

 INDIVIDUAL MANDATE, THE BEST FEATURE